First win, then fight.

 Most people struggle with intrusive thoughts (ie., thoughts which intrude on one’s consciousness and can be difficult to overcome).
 However, there are many psychological techniques as well as meditative practices which can assist in reducing the impact these thoughts have on your performance as well as helping you to remain clear-minded.

-Our thoughts / beliefs directly lead to our emotionss.
-Once we understand how we think triggers our feelings, we can start to learn and utilise psychological techniques and meditation to change or transcend our thoughts.
+Our thoughts / beliefs directly lead to our emotions.
+Once we understand how we think triggers our feelings, we can start to learn and utilize psychological techniques and meditation to change or transcend our thoughts.
 Martial Artists can lose focus as their mind reviews what just happened a few minutes ago or thinking too far ahead.
 Our body is always in the present moment and when we have a thought (irrespective of whether it is about the past present or future), our body responds as if it is happening now.

-For example, if we think back to a past event which was painful or stressful in some way, our body will assume it is happening now and hence stimulate the ‘fight or flight’ response (or the ‘stress response’) to assist in overcoming this stressor.
+For example, if we think back to a past event which was painful or stressful in some way, our body will assume it is happening now and hence stimulate the ‘fight or flight’ response (or the ‘stress response’) to assist in overcoming this stress.

 This is how powerful just one thought is.
 Naturally then, to maximize our human potential we need to learn how to ground our thoughts in the present moment.
 ‘Mindfulness meditation’ is the most effective way to experience this on a regular basis.

 When we are in a stressful situation (as in a fight), we need to conserve all of our precious energy.
 However, if we are too emotional, we simply waste some of that energy which may be required to defend ourselves or someone we love